yarisvt/tyk-docs/tyk-docs/content/tyk-multi-data-centre/setup-master-data-centre.md

 `export DASH_URL=<YOUR_DASH_URL>`

-The url you use to access the Dashboard (including the port if not using the default port).
+The URL you use to access the Dashboard (including the port if not using the default port).

 `export ORG_ID=<YOUR_ORG_ID>`